|What is a doula?

 How long can I use services?

-Can I meet the doula or TLC ahead of time?
+Can I meet the Doula or Overnight Newborn Specialist ahead of time?

-Yes.
-When you register, a staff person will contact you to arrange an acquaintance visit.
+Yes, you can schedule an acquaintance visit with a staff person prior to registering.
 You are welcome to meet more than one person if you wish and if time and staffing allows.

 When should I register?